jwallwork23/adapt_utils/test_cases/inundated_beach/README.md

 ### Quantity of interest:
 Integral of modified surface elevation over the originally dry region in both space and time.

-[1] A. Balzano, "Evaluation of methods for numerical simulation of wetting and drying in shallow
-    water flow models."
+[Balzano] A. Balzano, "Evaluation of methods for numerical simulation of wetting and drying in shallow water flow models."
 Coastal Engineering 34.1-2 (1998): 83-107.

 [1]: http://www.imperial.ac.uk/people/m.clare17 "Mariana Clare"